 mankind.org.uk – This charity has a confidential helpline available for male victims of domestic abuse and domestic violence across the UK as well as their friends, family, neighbours, work colleagues and employers.
 They can be contacted, confidentially, on 01823 334244.

 lgbtdap.org.uk – The London LGBT Domestic Abuse Partnership (DAP) is a way for LGBT people who have experienced domestic abuse to get the maximum amount of help with a minimum amount of hassle.
 The DAP is open to any LGBT person experiencing domestic violence who is living or working in London.
-For more information on the DAP and what we provide, click here.
-To refer yourself to the DAP, click here.
+Find out more on the DAP and what we provide.
+Refer yourself to the DAP.

 stonewall.org.uk – This charity was founded in 1989.
 It empowers LGBT people to be their authentic selves, enabling them to realise and achieve their full potential.
 The charity can be contacted for guidance, help and support.

 Galop is trans-inclusive and is welcoming of anyone from the LGBT+ community (including those who are questioning their identity).
 Contact them to receive support if you are a victim of sexual violence, hate crime or domestic abuse.
 The national LGBT domestic violence helpline is 0800 999 5428 and their email is: firstname.lastname@example.org